SnowSeventh/noise/README.md

 # noise
-it is all about some noise I want to say
+it is all about some noise I want to say from 2020,I will have a new start